Mondays, 12 - 1 pm via Zoom

 Mondays, 3 - 4 pm in person HSS 260

 Email Dr. Shea for Zoom links for online advising or to schedule an appointment

-Dr. Shea is Associate Professor of Public Administration in the School of Public Affairs and Civic Engagement.
+Jennifer Shea is a Professor of Public Administration and Director of the School of Public Affairs and Civic Engagement.
 She is a community-engaged scholar whose work lies at the nexus of public policy and nonprofit studies, with research focused on public engagement and innovation in policymaking and implementation, organizational and policy learning, nonprofit finance, and the scholarship of teaching and learning.
 Much of her research is applied, engages community members, and incorporates equity concerns from critical theoretical and practical perspectives.
 She is a co-founder and faculty affiliate of the Applied Housing Research Initiative (AHRI) and co-director of the Willie L. Brown, Jr., Fellowship at SF State University.

 Shea has published in several scholarly journals, including Nonprofit and Voluntary Sector Quarterly, Journal of Public Affairs Education, Evaluation and Program Planning, and Public Administration Review, written book chapters, and presented related work at more than twenty-five scholarly conferences.
 In 2013-2014, Dr. Shea won the Faculty Community Service Learning Award, given by SF State’s Institute for Civic and Community Engagement (ICCE).
 She has a broad teaching portfolio that includes foundations of governance and management, leadership, comparative perspectives, public policy, and the MPA Capstone course.